-Is there anything more exciting than an event you’re looking forward to?
-Whether it’s a school reunion, wedding, birthday party, or anniversary, it’s always fun to have something to get excited about!
-Of course, events can also bring stress, particularly regarding your beauty habits.
-To help keep the occasion joyous, I’ve created this no-fuss guide to help you prepare for a big event.
+Is there anything more exciting than an event you’re looking forward to attending?
+Whether it’s a school reunion, wedding, birthday party or anniversary, the anticipation can also bring stress—particularly regarding your beauty habits.
+To help keep the occasion joyous, I’ve created this no-fuss guide to help you prepare for your big event.

 Figure out your skin type.
 It’s easier than you think; just wash your face with a cleanser intended for normal skin, rinse well, and pat dry.
-Wait about an hour (might I suggest reading through my past blog posts while you wait?) and then evaluate your skin.
-Does it feel tight, flaky, or ashy?
+Wait about an hour and then evaluate your skin.
+Does it feel tight, flaky or ashy?
 That means you have dry skin.
 If your entire face feels as though you should blot it with a tissue, it means your skin is oily.
-If your forehead and nose is slightly oily, you may have combination skin.
+If your forehead and nose are slightly oily, you may have combination skin.
 And if none of the above applies, you have normal skin!
 Repeat this test at the beginning of each season to see if your skincare needs change with the weather.

 Start planning your hair, makeup, and wardrobe for your event.
 It’s better to work these out ahead of time.
 You can try them without the added pressure of an event right around the corner!

 Try drinking hot tea.
 Its antioxidant properties will help your skin look radiant with repeated use, and as part of an overall de-stressing ritual, tea will help you remain calm and focused before your big event.

 See your hair stylist and get a trim.
 This will remove any tired ends but still maintain length.
 And by doing it 1-2 weeks in advance, you give the style a chance to “soften” a bit before your big event.